 -

-Tectonically rather quiet period inbetween the Variscan and Alpine orogenic cycles.
+Tectonically it is a rather quiet period inbetween the Variscan and Alpine orogenic cycles.
 The first deposits are transgressive on a vast peneplain.

 - Nota sul nome